goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

   commands.

-- **Package directory structure:** -- Show the directory structure and decribe the purpose of each directories and files.
+- **Package directory structure:** -- Show the directory structure and describe the purpose of each directories and files.

 - At the end, few hello world examples are also given.